LokheshNK/Helixnet--3D-Protein-Structure-Prediction/README.md

 requirements.txt (list of Python packages you need) Some example protein data and notebooks

-What is NOT ready yet:

-No working pre-trained model
-Inference is not fully working
-Documentation is minimal

-How to set it up (when it becomes ready):
+How to set it up:

 Clone the repo
 git clone https://github.com/LokheshNK/Helixnet--3D-Protein-Structure-Prediction.git